seewah/mandrill-template-manager/README.md

 $m->publishAsDraft('api_key', 'template name', 'no-reply@seewah.com', 'See Wah', 'Getting started');
 ```

-For a more complete example, check out the /example folder to see how you may want to use the class in real life.
+For a more complete example, check out the [example directory](https://github.com/seewah/mandrill-template-manager/tree/master/example) to see how you may want to use the class in real life.